Nature's natural biofeedback

-While there are many practices of meditation, Be The Change Global Wellness teaches individuals a simple, attuned, self~practice that allows for better mindfulness of one’s own body/sensations.
-It also improves and deepens the practice of noticing the body while using breath (prana) to open the blocks in energy/body sensations.
-This is not only a preparatory practice for EMDR therapy it allows for greater awareness and biofeedback for following the unfolding of symptoms when receiving Esogetic Light Treatments.
-It is also the ongoing practice to deepen healing results.
-In addition it is a way to continue to sustain the Mind~Body integration when in the face of future distress.
+While there are many practices of meditation, Be The Change Global Wellness teaches individuals a simple, attuned, self-practice.
+It allows for better mindfulness of one’s own body/sensations.
+This self-practice also improves and deepens the practice of noticing the body while using breath (prana) to open the blocks in energy/body sensations.
+It is not only a preparatory practice for EMDR therapy, but it also allows for greater awareness and biofeedback for following the unfolding of symptoms when receiving Esogetic Light Treatments.
+The ongoing practice will deepen healing results and serve to continue to sustain the Mind~Body integration when in the face of future distress.

-For more than 2,500 years, Buddhist monks have known that practicing meditation leads to increased inner strength, calmness and selfawareness, strengthened contact with subconscious feelings and thoughts, and greater spiritual growth.
+For more than 2,500 years, Buddhist monks have known that practicing meditation leads to increased inner strength, calmness and self-awareness, strengthened contact with subconscious feelings and thoughts, and higher spiritual growth.
 Now, Harvard Medical School scientists have found that regular meditation can also alter the structure of our brains.

 In a striking difference between novices and monks, the latter showed a dramatic increase in high-frequency brain activity called gamma waves during compassion meditation.
 Thought to be the signature of neuronal activity that knits together far-flung brain circuits, gamma waves underlie higher mental activity such as consciousness.
 The novice meditators “showed a slight increase in gamma activity, but most monks showed extremely large increases of a sort that has never been reported before in the neuroscience literature,” says Prof. Davidson, suggesting that mental training can bring the brain to a greater level of consciousness.